The call for applications for this initiative is now closed. The call will reopen in September 2016.

 The host faculty supervisor for the Globalink Research Award must:

-- Be a recognized faculty member at an accredited university in one of Mitacs partner countries: Brazil, mainland China, India, Mexico, or Vietnam who is eligible to supervise graduate students.
+- Be a recognized faculty member at an accredited university in one of Mitacs partner countries: Brazil, mainland China, India, or Mexico, who is eligible to supervise graduate students.

 How to Apply